RevenueHunt/docs/docs/how-to-guides/send-leads-to-zapier.md

 # How to Send Leads to Zapier

 Automating the transfer of leads from your quizzes to your Customer Relationship Management (CRM) system or mailing list not only saves time but also allows for more targeted follow-up campaigns.

 This guide will walk you through connecting your quiz to Zapier, a platform that enables integration with thousands of apps, including popular CRMs.
-By the end of this process, you'll be equipped to automatically segment your leads based on their quiz responses.

 Before beginning, ensure you have: